 Click here for Health Care Tips

-- Always apply sun cream : It is important to use a sun cream lotion of at least SPF 30 in order to protect your skin from harmful UV rays.
+- Always apply sun cream: It is important to use a sun cream lotion of at least SPF 30 in order to protect your skin from harmful UV rays.
 For sensitive skin, a mineral-based sunscreen is best.
-Don’t sit in the sun in peak hours between 11 am and 4 pm in order to minimize UV radiation.
+Don’t sit in the sun during peak hours between 11 am and 4 pm in order to minimize UV radiation.
 If you are planning to be out in the sun for a long period of time, reapply sun cream every two to three hours.

 Click here for Tips for Staying Healthy in Summer

-Protect your skin from the sun : Use a good sunscreen with correct SPF properly and repeat as frequently as required.
-My health feed titled ‘Know your Sunscreens’ gives a detailed insight about the sunscreens.
+Protect your skin from the sun: Use a good sunscreen with correct SPF properly and repeat as frequently as required.
+My health feed titled ‘Know your Sunscreens’ gives a detailed insight into the sunscreens.

-Timed Travel : Sun rays are the harshest in noon.
+Timed Travel: Sun rays are the harshest in the noon.
 Try to avoid direct sun exposure between 11 am and 4 pm as much as possible.

-Wear a wide brim : A plain cap won’t protect your face from sun coming at an angle.
+Wear a wide brim: A plain cap won’t protect your face from the sun coming at an angle.
 Opt for a hat with a brim for full protection.

-Feed your face : The best tool for an even summer skin tone is probably already in your fridge.
+Feed your face: The best tool for an even summer skin tone is probably already in your fridge.
 Cut a large strawberry in half, swipe it across your face in small circles, leave it on for about two minutes, then rinse off.
-This will also brighten sun and age spots over time.
+This will also brighten the sun and age spots over time.

 The following Homemade Scrub for hand and feet will help to keep them soft and supple.